- On Court

 - Club Ana

-Ana is seeded No.1 at the Abierto Monterrey Afirme in Mexico.
-She has been drawn to play a qualifier in round one.
+Ana is seeded second at the AEGON Classic in Birmingham.
+She receives a bye in round one..

 In round two Ana will face a qualifier, while 14th seed Irina-Camelia Begu could await in round three.